What I Did Last Week

 separate document for planning what to do in future weeks and then each week I

-transfer what got done into this online report posted at:
+transfer what got done into this online report.
+Make it a favorite and click

 Solutions to Personal